 Ø Use email service that supports end-to-end encryption

 We say end-to-end encryption and not just encryption.
 End-to-end encryption is a system that’s implemented to defeat surveillance or tampering of data by third parties.
 The message is encrypted by the sender and the only person who can decrypt it is the intended recipient.
 The server does not have decryption keys meaning that even where a hacker has access to the email server, he cannot decrypt the encrypted email because the server does not possess the decryption keys.
 Using an email service with PGP is among the most ideal ways to implement end-to-end encryption.

 Limit the logging into administrator accounts to certain dedicated secured computers not used for other purposes.

 The logging computers should not be removed from the organization’s offices to minimize the risks to system theft.

 Use Two Factor Authentication to log into the administrator’s account

 Take care of the administrator passwords by not storing them on computers with network access.
 The passwords must always remain in the organization premises.

 Strictly enforce the Two Person Rule whereby the administrator password and the second-factor device are kept by two separate persons.

 Ø Reduce human risk with good policies and training

-Email hacking is a real threat which ought to be addressed holistically.
-Having good policies in place such as the Two Factor Authentication in an organization can go along to way prevent the hacking of the organizations emails.
-Training is also a must so that everybody in the organization not only appreciates the importance of good security practices, but is also empowered with relevant knowledge on how to prevent possible email security breaches.
+Email hacking is a real threat that ought to be addressed holistically.
+Having good policies in place such as the Two Factor Authentication in an organization can go along to way prevent the hacking of the organizations’ emails.
+Training is also a must so that everybody in the organization not only appreciates the importance of good security practices but is also empowered with relevant knowledge on how to prevent possible email security breaches.